Hardness and Approximation of Minimum Convex Partition: Introduction

-In the literature, the problem is usually studied in a restricted setting, where no three points are on a line.
-If additionally one assumes that the points lie on the boundaries of a fixed number of nested convex hulls, Fevens, Meijer and Rappaport gave a polynomial time algorithm for solving MCP~\cite{fevens2001minimum}.
+For the related problem \emph{Minimum Convex Partition of Polygons with Holes}, Bandyapadhyay, Bhowmick and Varadarajan showed the existence of a $(1+\varepsilon)$-approximation algorithm running in time $n^{\mathcal{O}((\log n / \varepsilon)^4)}$~\cite{bandyapadhyay2014approximation}.
+Although they only consider holes with non empty interior, one can observe that their proof extends to the case of point holes.
+This is an even more general setting than MCP for point sets, so their algorithm also applies in our setting.
+This implies that MCP is not APX-hard unless $\textit{NP}\subseteq \textit{DTIME}(2^{\mathrm{polylog}~n})$.

-Keeping only the assumption that no three points are collinear, Knauer and Spillner have shown in 2006 a $\frac{30}{11}$-approximation algorithm~\cite{knauer2006approximation}.
-As a lower bound on the number of convex faces for one particular point set, they rely on the observation that each point not on the convex hull has degree at least $3$.
+Under the assumption that no three points are collinear, Knauer and Spillner have shown a $\frac{30}{11}$-approximation algorithm~\cite{knauer2006approximation} for MCP in 2006.
+As a lower bound on the number of convex faces for one particular point set, they rely on the observation that each inner point has degree at least $3$.
 This gives a lower bound on the number of edges, and therefore on the number of faces, by Euler's formula.
 Note that the restriction that no three points are on a line is necessary, as shown in Figure~\ref{fig:noLowerBound}.
 There are only two faces in a minimum convex partition of this point set, and all the inner points have degree $2$.

-Additionally, Knauer and Spillner showed how to adapt any constructive upper bound in the number of faces into an approximation algorithm.
+Additionally, Knauer and Spillner showed how to adapt any constructive upper bound on the number of faces into an approximation algorithm.
 More explicitly, they showed that if one can compute in polynomial time a convex partition with at most $\lambda n$ convex faces, then there exists a $2\lambda$-approximation algorithm running in polynomial time.
-The best result to date is a proof by Sakai and Urrutia that one can partition, in quadratic time, any point set using at most $\frac{4}{3}n$ convex faces~\cite{sakai2019convex}.
-Although they do no mention it, combining this result with the one by Knauer and Spillner gives a quadratic time $\frac{8}{3}$-approximation algorithm.
+The best result to date is a proof by Sakai and Urrutia that one can partition a point set in quadratic time using at most $\frac{4}{3}n$ convex faces (the result was presented at the 7th JCCGG in 2009, the paper appeared on arXiv in 2019)~\cite{sakai2019convex}.
+Although they do not mention it, combining this result with the one by Knauer and Spillner gives a quadratic time $\frac{8}{3}$-approximation algorithm.